-President Trump will award the Medal of Honor to Technical Sergeant John Chapman posthumously during a White House ceremony.
-The event takes place on Wednesday, August 22, 2018.
-The award is for conspicuous gallantry during a battle with al Qaida fighters on a 10,000 foot mountain top in eastern Afghanistan in the winter of 2002.
+President Trump awarded the Medal of Honor to Technical Sergeant John Chapman posthumously during a White House ceremony.
+The event took place on Wednesday, August 22, 2018.
+The award was for conspicuous gallantry during a battle with al Qaida fighters on a 10,000 foot mountain top in eastern Afghanistan in early March of 2002.

 John Chapman was a US Air Force Special Tactics Combat Controller assigned to the 24th Special Tactics Squadron at Pope Air Force Base, North Carolina.
 While deployed to Afghanistan he was attached to an element of SEAL Team 6 – a seven-man team with the call sign of Mako 30.
 The battle took place on Roberts Ridge on Takur Ghar mountain along the Pakistan border.
 The award is an upgrade of the Air Force Cross that he received posthumously.